 - Surgery: If the eyeglasses and eye patch don't work, your child may need surgery.
 During the procedure, an eye surgeon would open the outer layer of the eyeball so that the eye muscles can be reached.
 A small section of the muscle would be removed on one end and then reattached at the same spot.
 This will make the eye muscle shorter, which can help the eye turn to the proper position.

 If your child has strabismus, early eye care is essential.
 The earlier your child begins treatment, the better the chances are of the treatment being successful.
-Contact our optometrist at Vision Source Castle Hills in San Antonio today to schedule an appointment.
+Contact our optometrist at Vision Source Castle Hills in northern San Antonio today to schedule an appointment.
 You can reach us via online or calling 210-988-9517.